scholer/zepto-eln-server/README.md

 Hence, almost all wiki software provides a built-in way to keep track of changes and compare different versions of a page.

-Again, the "flat-file" moniker refers to how documents are stored
+Again, the "flat-file" moniker refers to how documents are stored.